 “You know how to write a piece that both scientists and kids can understand.
 That’s a skill.” – Nikos Parisis, PhD, postdoctoral researcher at L’Institut national de la recherche agronomique, Monpellier, France.
 Reader of Chris’ online writing.

 “Christopher was a professor of mine for biochemistry laboratory.
 The program I was attending was going through some curriculum changes and as was the course itself.
 This caused stress and logistical errors for many of the faculty and students.
-Though there was pressure on all of the faculty, I found Christopher handled himselfq and the stress very well and did a commendable job ensuring the students still received valuable skills and a constructive classroom/learning/laboratory environment.” – Kelsey Peck, supervisor at Farm Boy Inc., Ottawa, ON.
+Though there was pressure on all of the faculty, I found Christopher handled himselfq and the stress very well and did a commendable job ensuring the students still received valuable skills and a constructive classroom/learning/laboratory environment.” – Kelsey Peck, Junior Research Technician and QC Technician, Ottawa Hospital Research Institute (OHRI), ON, Canada.
 Taught by Chris in Biochemistry II Laboratory (BCH2402) at Algonquin College of Applied Arts & Technology.
 LinkedIn recommendation.

 “I had the distinct pleasure of working with Christopher during my undergraduate studies at Carleton University.
 As a teaching assistant, Christopher was very knowledgable, kind and willing to go the extra mile to help his students.
 He was patient, ensuring that every student with whom he interacted with understood the concept and could apply the concept beyond the task at hand.
 Furthermore, Christopher and I have discussed scientific research, outside of classes, on many occasions.
 Christopher is keen to answer significant scientific questions, to try novel approaches to solving problems and to apply his expertise in collaborating with other scientists, such as myself.
 As such, his knowledge helped to further my research.
 Overall, I highly recommend Christopher in both teaching and research positions.” – Robert Smith, PhD, Assistant Professor at Nova Southeastern University.
 Taught by Chris in the lab section of Methods in Biochemistry (BIOC 4001) at Carleton University.
 LinkedIn recommendation.